szczeles/public-speaking/PITCHME.md

 - no silver bullet in pure python |

 Note:
 - throw yourself into history
- - to implement and maintain
+- great potential
 - streamparse with storm

 +++